AdobeDocs/commerce-frontend-core/src/pages/ui-components/dynamic-rows-record.md

 ---
-group: ui-components-guide
-title: DynamicRowsRecord component
+title: DynamicRowsRecord component | Commerce Frontend Development
+decsription:
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# DynamicRowsRecord component

 The DynamicRowsRecord component is a container of record fields.
 The DynamicRowsRecord should be used as a child of the [DynamicRows](dynamicrows.html) component.